(2-minute read)

 Jasher 23:76-86

-And behold, Satan came to Sarah in the shape of an old man, and he came and stood before her, and he said to her, “I spoke falsely to you, for Abraham did not kill his son and he is not dead;” and when she heard the word her joy was so exceedingly violent on account of her son, that her soul went out through joy; she died and was gathered to her people.
+Then Satan returned to Sarah, again in the form of an old man, and stood before her, saying, “I lied to you—Abraham didn’t kill his son, and Isaac is still alive.”
+When Sarah heard that, her joy was so overwhelming that her soul left her, and she died and was gathered to her people.

 Resolution